Hello there from Raub, Pahang, Malaysia!

 What makes 2 guys and 2 girls with different ages from 3 different schools come together to work as a team?
 All of us share a common interest in music.
 Hei Ling plays the violin, Ying Tung plays the piano, Jay Hou plays the piano, violin and drums and Tian Ming does percussions.
 Mr. Chen is also a Yamaha music school teacher and he plays the organ, drums and the saxophone.
 Besides music, all of our families are business owners.
 The Chens run a computer business, while the Ho family has a high street shop that sells textiles.
 The Ow family business deals with hardware and construction materials like cement and timber.
 The Heng family businesses are in the telecommunications and in the food & beverage retail sectors.
 Perhaps this has inculcated a spirit of enterprise among all of us.
 We count ourselves lucky to be brought up in an environment where being diligent, self-starters and quick learners are crucial for survival.

-We have another common interest and that is in robotics, which is why we are taking part in Google Moonbots 2017!
+We have another common interest and that is Robotics, which is why we are taking part in Google Moonbots 2017!
+All four of us are also taking part in FLL's Animal Allies challenge for 2016/2017.

 More recently, Mr. Chen has partnered with Mr. Mickey Koh to set up a social enterprise, Applied Kinetics Resources (http://appliedkinetics.webs.com), to help promote STEM education in Malaysia's central highlands through robotics workshops using LEGO EV3 Mindstorms, VEX IQ Robot kits, as well as Arduino, Raspberry Pi and ESP8266 micro-controllers.
 Mickey has previously taken part in Google Moonbots with his team, HIGHLANDERS, in 2015.
 Raub and Cameron Highlands are 2 hours apart by road but Mickey has been travelling from Cameron Highlands to Raub for the past 2 years to give robotic workshops.
 We were very inspired by the team's effort in promoting STEM education through robotics using LEGO EV3 Mindstorms and VEX IQ robot kits.
 Wherever they went, they told people about the history of NASA's Apollo missions.
 Plus, they have been inviting people to take part in Google Moonbots should the chance come along.
 Their commitment and efforts were also featured in the newspapers and this was one of the ways we heard about him and his team.
 Besides, we were looking to see if we could start a music band and we needed a bass guitar player.
 Mickey likes music too and he can play the flute and the bass guitar!
 So now we have the right people and that's so great!
 (Yay!)